Baltimore Ravens vs. Los Angeles Chargers NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Chargers stats and trends

-- In Los Angeles' five games this season, it has four wins against the spread.

-- The Chargers have been underdogs by 3 points or more once this season and covered the spread.
+- The Chargers covered the spread in their only game when underdogs by 2.5 points or more.

 - Los Angeles' games this year have hit the over on one of five set point totals (20%).

-- Los Angeles is 3-0 against the spread and 3-0 overall in games when it records more than 23.4 points.
+- Los Angeles is 3-0 against the spread and 3-0 overall in games when it scores more than 23.4 points.

-- Los Angeles is 2-1 against the spread and 2-1 overall when the team picks up more than 389.6 yards.
+- When Los Angeles totals over 389.6 yards, the team is 2-1 against the spread and 2-1 overall.

-- The Chargers have five turnovers this season, equal to the number of takeaways for the Ravens.
+- The Chargers have five giveaways this season, while the Ravens have five takeaways.

 Home and road insights